Sirius-AI-dev/unirender/README.md

 ### UniRender Config

-A JSON object that describes all Elements and their attributes and methods, as well as auxiliary data and the URL for display in the address bar.
+A JSON object that describes all [elements](#element) and their attributes and methods, as well as auxiliary data and the URL for display in the address bar.

 ### Storage

-A JSON object in browser storage that stores Element settings (`attributes`, `options`, `methods`), dynamic data (input fields, table cells, etc.), and auxiliary data.
+A [JSON object](#structure-of-storage) in browser storage that stores Element settings (`attributes`, `options`, `methods`), dynamic data (input fields, table cells, etc.), and auxiliary data.

 ### UniRender (JS Library)

 The JavaScript library for the following tasks:
-*   Interaction with the backend, including sending and receiving UniRender Config.
+*   Interaction with the backend, including sending and receiving [UniRender config](#unirender-config-format-detailed).
 *   Rendering Elements, including loading Components in `.umd` format.
-*   Creating and updating Storage based on data received from the backend.
+*   Creating and updating [Storage](#structure-of-storage) based on data received from the backend.

 ## Installation

 ### Quick Deploy

-1. Install the UniRender project or just copy the “Build” folder into your Web project.
+1. Copy the “Build” folder into your Web project.
     Dependencies are minimum:
     *   `"axios": "^1.6.0"`
     *   `"jsonpath-plus": "^7.2.0"`